Impact of QED backgrounds on light-by-light scattering measurements at $e^+e^-$ and $e^-e^-$ colliders: Introduction

-After a suggestion of \cite{dEnterria-2013}, the ATLAS and CMS Collaborations performed a first measurement of light-by-light scattering in heavy-ion collisions at the LHC~\cite{ATLAS-ev,CMS-ev,ATLAS-2} at $\WGG$ $\approx 5$ GeV.
+Following the suggestion in~\cite{dEnterria-2013}, the ATLAS and CMS collaborations performed the first measurements of light-by-light scattering in high-energy heavy-ion collisions at the LHC~\cite{ATLAS-ev,CMS-ev,ATLAS-2,CMS-gggg} at $\WGG \approx$ 5--20 GeV.

+There are also proposals to develop dedicated photon colliders~\cite{Micieli, Takahashi, Sangal} to study the \gggg process at $\WGG \approx 1$~MeV, where the cross section reaches its maximum of approximately 2~$\mu$b.

-There is a desire to study this process at \epem colliders with high luminosity SuperKEKB and FCC-ee, at future high energy \epem colliders ILC and CLIC, at high energy \GG colliders, believing that there will be the best conditions for studying \gggg.
-Recently, D.d$'$Enterria and H.S.Shao have considered the possibility to observe the true tauonium in \GG collisions at Super KEKB and FCC.
-The \gggg process was considered as one of the main backrounds along with decays resonances into two photons.
-This statement caused us to doubt whether \gggg scattering is indeed the dominant background process in the 3.5 GeV energy region for a reaction with two final coplanar photons?
+There is interest in studying this process at high-luminosity \EPEM colliders (SuperKEKB, FCC-ee, CEPC) and future linear colliders (ILC, CLIC), as well as dedicated \GG facilities, under the assumption that they provide optimal conditions for measuring \gggg scattering.
+Recently, D. d'Enterria and H.S.
+Shao investigated the possibility of observing true tauonium in \GG collisions at SuperKEKB and FCC-ee~\cite{Enterria2022}, where the tauonium is detected via its decay into two photons.
+In their study, \gggg scattering was considered one of the primary backgrounds alongside $C$-even charmonium resonance decays into photon pairs~\cite{Enterria2022,dEnterria-res}.
+In the present paper, we re-examine this assumption and investigate whether \gggg scattering is indeed the dominant background process at \EPEM colliders in the energy range $\WGG \sim 3.5$~GeV for events with only two photons within the detector acceptance and small total transverse momentum.